gbirke/pinboard_elasticsearch/README.md

 This a a collection of small Python scripts to import Pinboard posts in ElasticSearch.

 ## Usage
-Until these scripts have developed into a coherent update process, you'll have to manually call three scripts:
+Until these scripts are developed into a coherent update process, you'll have to manually call three scripts:

     python init_el.py